earthlab/earth-analytics-python-env/README.md

 ## Docker Build

+To run a docker container you need to do the following:

+1. [Install docker](https://docs.docker.com/install/) and make sure it is running.

+2. Build the docker image on your compute locally.
+Be patient - this will take a bit of time.
 Run the following lines to build the docker image locally:

 ```
 cd earth-analytics-binder
 docker build -t earthlab/earth-analytics .
 docker run -it -p 8888:8888 earthlab/earth-analytics

 ```

+3. Run the image.

+To run your earth-analytics image you use the following code:

+`docker run -it -p 8888:8888 earthlab/earth-analytics`

+NOTE: `earthlab/earth-analytics` is the name of this image as built above.
+To view all images on your computer type
+`docker images -all`

+One you run your image, you will be given a URL at the command line.
+Paste that puppy into your browser to run jupyter with the earth analytics environment installed!!